About Clara Morgan

-My choice to become a Social Worker has shaped my approach, helping me to be very client-centred, to grasp the significant effects of oppression and marginalization, and to appreciate complex systems within families, for instance.
+My choice to become a Social Worker has shaped my approach, helping me to be very client-centred, to grasp the significant effects of oppression, discrimination, and marginalization, and to appreciate complex systems within families, for instance.
 My work in community mental health has also given me a strong background in assessing and treating mental illness, mental health challenges, and addiction.
 However, I do not make diagnoses or prescribe medication.